-Although toast may be the most well known quick breakfast bread for toppings like jelly and butter; a crisp, toasted English muffin has to be a close second.
+Although toast may be the most well known quick breakfast bread for toppings like jelly and butter; crispy, toasted gluten free English muffins have to be a close second.

 And these English muffins are by far the very best!
-This recipe makes an amazing English muffin – so light, so airy and with the perfect texture.
+This recipe makes an amazing gluten free English muffin – so light, so airy and with the perfect texture.
 And that taste….

-Matter of fact, they are heavenly – only way to describe them!
+Matter of fact, they are heavenly – that’s the only way to describe them!

 The tops and bottoms are light, golden brown and get their characteristic crispness from a quick sear in a skillet.
 And then with a few minutes in the oven… they are ready to eat!